ELIXIR-IIB-training/website/_posts/2019-07-01-Genome-Assembly_Milano-Bicocca.md

 <br>

 ### Target audience
 This course is aimed at PhD-students, post docs or other researchers interested in learning about genome assembly and genome annotation.
-It will be especially useful for researchers that have (or will have) data of their own and want run the assembly- and annotation-tools themselves.
+It will be especially useful for researchers that have (or will have) data of their own and want run the assembly - and annotation - tools themselves.
 <br>
 <br>